django/deps/final/0007-official-projects.rst

 Shepherd
-    The **Shepherd** is the Core Developer who will be the primary point of contact for the project with the Core Team in Django, who will liase with the Technical Board for the final vote, and who will assist in moving and running the project under official Django ownership and infrastructure.
+    The **Shepherd** is the Core Developer who will be the primary point of contact for the project with the Core Team in Django, who will liaise with the Technical Board for the final vote, and who will assist in moving and running the project under official Django ownership and infrastructure.
     They can also be part of the Maintenance Team.